williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/policy.md

 ## Okta Sign On Policy
 {: #OktaSignOnPolicy }

-Okta sign on policy controls the manner in which a user is allowed to sign on to Okta, including whether they are challenged for multifactor authentication (MFA) and how long they are allowed to remain signed in before re-authenticating.
+Okta Sign On Policy controls the manner in which a user is allowed to sign on to Okta, including whether they are challenged for multifactor authentication (MFA) and how long they are allowed to remain signed in before re-authenticating.

 >Note: Okta Sign On Policy is different from application sign-on policy, which determines the extra levels of authentication (if any) which must be performed before a specific Okta application can be invoked.
 Application sign-on policy can't be configured via the API.